-Clean benches provide a generous and well lit work surface for maximum product protection and user comfort.
-They come with either horizontal or vertical filtered laminar air flow.
-The horizontal clean bench pushes air through a HEPA filter and directs the filtered air horizontally over the work surface at a constant speed toward the technician.
+LAFWs provide a generous and well-lit work surface for maximum product protection and user comfort and come with either horizontal or vertical filtered laminar air flow.
+The design of a horizontal LAFW pushes air through a HEPA filter at the back wall, then directs the filtered air horizontally over the work surface at a constant speed toward the technician.
 First air exiting the HEPA filter sweeps through the work area and carries any contaminants away from the critical site of compounded sterile products (CSPs).
-A vertical LAFW pushes air downward through a HEPA filter which is located at the top of enclosure.
+A vertical LAFW pushes air downward through a HEPA filter which is located at the top of an enclosure.
 The air is directed downward onto the work surface at a constant speed and exits the unit out the front and rear of the enclosure.

 Both configurations offer product protection…so why choose one over the other?
 It really comes down to what equipment you need to use in the work area.